 If you are a software development company, you should work with an in-house team of developers.
-Otherwise, it’s better to work with a third-party provider or freelancers.
+Otherwise, it’s better to work with a third-party provider or freelancer.

 You can hire a freelancer if your project is small as the risk factor increases when the project scope grows.

-Any agency specialized in the blockchain app development can be a viable option.
-Agencies serve as a full-time development service provider and are experienced in the best app development practices like DevOps and Agile.
+Any agency specialized in blockchain app development can be a viable option.
+Agencies serve as full-time development service providers and are experienced in the best app development practices like DevOps and Agile.